 My theory is that without denial he would be too depressed to continue to research and report on the reality of the crisis.

-Much like Timothy Garrett now seems to think that fracking will save us for a long time.
+Much like Tim Garrett now seems to think that fracking will save us for a long time.